If it's not from Paris, it can't be Tomatis! by Valerie Dejean

 right ear in its role of audio-vocal dominance.
 The Berard machines are

-similar to the EE in this aspect and LiFT attempts this though
+similar to the EE in this respect and LiFT attempts this though

 not to the same extent.
 The other pre-recorded programs give some